 - Bot search and discovery relay mechanisms

 - Adaptation and conversion of media objects (rich cards, carousels, etc.) as well as events (delivery, read, and is-typing notifications)

 RCS provides a standard REST-based interface and JSON-based objects (rich cards and carousels).
 Building such a connector should not be a difficult task, and because all mobile devices use RCS standard clients, this work could be done once and reused massively.
 So why is RCS not an option already?

-The answer lies on the nature of the channels.
+The answer lies in the nature of the channels.
 Services such as Skype, Facebook, Slack, or Telegram represent global networks, which means that building a connector for those networks allows the bot to reach any user within them, worldwide.
-The bot platform provider can build the connector once and make it available to the entire developer community as a value add for their bot service.
+The bot platform provider can build the connector once and make it available to the entire developer community as a value-add for their bot service.

 At Mavenir, we are convinced it does not have to be this way.
 We believe it is still possible to minimize the integration efforts and leverage a common RCS connector to the leading chatbot platforms by choosing the right RCS Business Messaging partner.